 cluster.routing.allocation.cluster_concurrent_rebalance property determines the number of shards allowed for concurrent rebalance.
 This property needs to be set appropriately depending on the hardware being used, for example the number of CPUs, IO capacity, etc. If this property is not set appropriately, it can impact the performance of ES indexing.

 By default the value is set at 2, meaning that at any point in time only 2 shards are allowed to be moving.
 It is good to set this property low so that the rebalance of shards is throttled and doesn’t affect indexing.

 cluster.routing.allocation.disk.threshold_enabled.
-If this property is set to true, the shard allocation will take free disk space into account while allocating shards to a node.
+If this property is set to true (the default), the shard allocation will take free disk space into account while allocating shards to a node.
 Turning this off can result in ES allocating shards to a node which doesn’t have enough available disk to account for that shards growth.

 All of the properties described above get used only when the cluster is restarted.

-This property value is for the bulk request.
-This tells ES the number of requests that can be queued for execution in the node when there is no thread available to execute a bulk request.
+This tells ES the number of shard requests that can be queued for execution in the node when there is no thread available to execute a bulk request.
 This value should be set according to your bulk request load.
 If your bulk request number goes higher than queue size, you will get a

 You either need to keep the property value higher than your accepted load or gracefully handle RemoteTransportException in your client code.
 If you don’t handle the exception, you will end up losing data.
 We simulated the exception shown below by sending more than 10 bulk requests with a queue size of 10.